apache/pdfbox/fontbox/README.txt

 Apache FontBox <http://pdfbox.apache.org/>
 ====================================================

-FontBox is an open source Java library for working with PDF fonts.
+The Apache FontBox library is an open source Java tool for working with PDF fonts.

 You need Java 5 (or higher) and Maven 2 <http://maven.apache.org/> to build FontBox.
 The recommended build command is: